The Four Seasons (band): 2000–present: Valli-led tours and Jersey Boys

-A limited-edition 44-disc career box set called "Working Our Way Back to You: The Ultimate Collection" was initially going to be released in the summer of 2021 by The Four Seasons Partnership and Snapper Records, but it missed the release due to the COVID-19 pandemic.
-However, the box set was re-scheduled for release on December 9, 2022, before the release date was pushed back to April 14, 2023.
-It will include every album released by the band, a CD of unreleased tracks from the band's Mowest years, three live shows taken from soundboard recordings as well as numerous other rare tracks and alternative versions.
+A limited-edition 44-disc career box set called Working Our Way Back to You: The Ultimate Collection was initially going to be released in the summer of 2021 by The Four Seasons Partnership and Snapper Records, but it missed the release due to the COVID-19 pandemic.
+However, the box set was later rescheduled for release on December 9, 2022, before the release date was pushed back to April 14, 2023.
+The box set was eventually released on June 2, 2023, by The Four Seasons Partnership and Madfish/Snapper Music.
+It includes every album released by the band (including both mono and stereo mixes, where available), a CD of unreleased tracks from the band's Mowest years, three live shows taken from soundboard recordings as well as numerous other rare tracks and alternative versions.